Nervosys/Botnix/docs/packages/linux.section.md

 The kernel derivation created with `pkgs.buildLinux` exports an attribute `features` specifying whether optional functionality is or isn’t enabled.
 This is used in Botnix to implement kernel-specific behaviour.

-If you are using a kernel packaged in Nixpkgs, you can customize it by overriding its arguments.
+If you are using a kernel packaged in Botpkgs, you can customize it by overriding its arguments.
 For details on how each argument affects the generated kernel, refer to [the `pkgs.buildLinux` source code](https://github.com/nervosys/Botnix/blob/d77bda728d5041c1294a68fb25c79e2d161f62b9/pkgs/os-specific/linux/kernel/generic.nix).

 :::{.example #ex-overriding-kernel-derivation}